-Early Notables of the Matzels family (pre 1700)
+Early Notables of the Matzels family

-Prominent bearers of the family name Matzels during this time period were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
+Notable figures of the time with the name Matzels were Johannes Mathesius (1504-1565), who was a friend and disciple of Martin Luther.
 He is the author of the first biography of Luther, and himself wrote hymns and sermons.
-Johann Mattheson (1681-1764) was a musician and translator and produced the...
-Another 60 words (4 lines of text) are included under the topic Early Matzels Notables in all our PDF Extended History products and printed products wherever possible.
+Johann Mattheson (1681-1764) was a musician and translator and produced the first German imitation of "The Spectator."...

 Migration of the Matzels family

 Much of German history has been shaped by the state of Prussia.
 It was an enduring military power until after the Second World War.
 At that time, the state was abolished altogether and its land divided between the Soviet Union, Poland, East Germany and West Germany.
 While some Prussians were content to remain in those countries, others moved away, many of them migrating to North America.
 They entered the United States mostly through Philadelphia, moving on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Others went to Canada, settling on the prairies and in the province of Ontario.
 Among those of this surname listed in various historical records were: Mathew Mathias, who came to Virginia in 1651.
 He was followed by Georg Mathias and Henrich Matteis who both arrived in New York in 1710.
 Johann Mathies came to Philadelphia in 1768 Bernhart Matheus in 1754.